namshi/namshi.github.com/source/_posts/2016-12-06-get-that-job-at-namshi.markdown

 ## Mobile

-As a Mobile Engineer, we expect that you have full proficiency in developing apps for Android and/or iOS platform i.e from creating a new project in Xcode / Android studio to the publishing of app in Google Play and App Store.
+As a Mobile Engineer, we expect that you have full proficiency in developing apps for Android and/or iOS i.e. from creating a new project in Xcode / Android studio to publishing of app in Google Play and App Store.

-We expect that you have  good knowledge about Java (If you have Android experience) or Objective C / Swift (If you have iOS experience).
-If you know all of these languages, most likely you are the rockstar we want to hire :) .
-We recently introduced Kotlin and React-Native in our apps, if you have hands-on experience on these, its surely a good bonus !!
+We expect that you have  good knowledge about Java (Android) or Objective C / Swift (iOS).
+If you know all of these languages, most likely you are the rockstar we want to hire :)
+We recently  introduced Kotlin and React-Native in our apps: if you have hands-on experience on these it's surely a bonus!

-And last but not the least.
-Namshi apps are known for their blazing fast responsive UI, stability and the features that every online shopper wish to have.
-To take it to the next level, we use lot of C.I tools, automated builds, Build Optimization for stores, Automatic Distribution to testers.
+And last but not the least: the Namshi apps are known for their blazing fast responsive UI, stability and the features that every online shopper wish to have.
+To take it to the next level, we use lot of CI tools, automated builds, Build Optimization for stores, Automatic Distribution to testers.
-Analytics, Crash Reporting etc etc.  We expect that you are familiar with the tools and techniques to support these things.
+Analytics, Crash Reporting etc etc. We expect that you are familiar with the tools and techniques to support our workflow.

 ## SRE